Hashnode/mern-starter/README.md

 #### index.js
 Index.js simply does client side rendering using the data provided from `window.__INITIAL_STATE__`.

-#### assets
-All the assets images, fonts goes here.
-All of these will be copied to `dist` folder while running in production and served from there.

 #### modules
 Modules are the way of organising different domain-specific modules in the project.
 A typical module contains the following
 ```